5 health systems with great mental health content

 Cincinnati Children’s serves as excellent inspiration for any pediatric blog.
 But, when it comes to kids’ mental health, they also have useful resources for helping your kids with mental health issues.

-This roundup includes just a few of our favorites and go-to resources, but countless health blogs cover mental health topics.
+This roundup includes just a few of our go-to resources, but countless health bloggers cover mental health, wellness and lifestyle topics.
 If you need help developing mental health content for your blog, reach out.
 Our expert content strategists and writers can help.

 Focus on your system’s core brand voice.
 Use relatable, conversational language that resonates with your audience while incorporating your clinicians’ insights to add credibility.
 Highlight patient stories, actionable advice or niche topics to differentiate your content.